Does Kratom Interact With Quercetin (Quercetin Bromelain)?

 |Risk of Interaction||Mild to Moderate|

 Quercetin is a flavonoid compound that is also called a polyphenolic compound.
-Kale, onions, berries, apples, red grapes, broccoli, cherries, tea, and red wine are some of the foods rich in quercetin.
+Kale, onions, berries, apples, red grapes, broccoli, cherries, tea, and red wine are some foods rich in quercetin.

-Quercetin helps prevent diseases like osteoporosis, cancer, tumors, and lung and cardiovascular problems.
-Quercetin’s antioxidant properties are important in preventing and treating such disorders.
+Quercetin helps prevent osteoporosis, cancer, tumors, and lung and cardiovascular problems.
+Quercetin’s antioxidant properties are essential in preventing and treating such disorders .

 Quercetin may also demonstrate considerable antioxidant activity after creating a complex or combining to generate specific unique formulations employed in human health care, owing to its high solubility and bioavailability.